epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 ## Introduction

 EPN-TAP services includes generic list of asteroids with dynamical properties, and spectral databases of small bodies.
 In the latter, the dynamical type is not usually provided.
 To retrieve spectra of TNOs, is it therefore necessary to identify TNOs from a first service, then to query a spectral service with a list of targets.
-This is not directly feasible in the VESPA portal, but there are several ways achieve this.
+This is not directly feasible in the VESPA portal, but there are several ways to achieve this.

 ## Tutorial